Wa11bang/OpenIPTV/README.md

 Android SDK API level 29
 Android Studio
-To use the Parental Controls, CommonSenseMedia TV-Rating API is also needed.
+To use the Parental Controls, OMDBApi TV-Rating API Key is also needed.

 ## Installation

-Open the project folder in android studio and make sure that Android SDK API level 29 (Android 10) is enabled.
+Open the project folder in android studio and make sure that Android SDK API level 26 (Android 8) is enabled.
 Then click the build button.
 Gradle should then handle all required dependencies.